MicrosoftDocs/cpp-docs/docs/mfc/reference/coleconvertdialog-class.md

 ### Remarks
  Call this function only after [DoModal](#domodal) returns **IDOK**.

- For more information on drawing aspect, see the [FORMATETC](http://msdn.microsoft.com/library/windows/desktop/ms682177) data structure in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ For more information on drawing aspect, see the [FORMATETC](http://msdn.microsoft.com/library/windows/desktop/ms682177) data structure in the Windows SDK.

 ##  <a name="geticonicmetafile"></a>  COleConvertDialog::GetIconicMetafile
  Call this function to get a handle to the metafile that contains the iconic aspect of the selected item.